godaddy/gasket/packages/gasket-cli/docs/presets.md

 };
 ```

-It is recommended, though not required, for presets to export their `require`
+While it's recommended but not required, presets can export their `require`
 instance.
-This will help the loader properly resolve plugin dependencies,
+This helps the loader properly resolve plugin dependencies, especially
-especially during development when module linking may be used.
+during development when module linking may be used.

-### Predefined create context
+### Predefined Create Context

 You can set `gasket create` context values ahead of time in your preset so that
-the associated prompts are never asked.
-To do so, in a preset's `index.js`, set
+associated prompts are never asked.
+To do so, in a preset's `index.js`, set the
-the `createContext` object with the properties you want to define.
-For example,
+`createContext` object with the properties you want to define.
+For instance, in
-in the following `gasket create` prompt, 4 questions are asked at the beginning.
+the following `gasket create` prompt, four questions are asked at the beginning:

 ```
 $ gasket create example --presets gasket-preset-example